 Welcome to the On-Demand Capacity Reservation Private Preview!

-This document is to briefly describe the feature, provide onboarding steps for the preview program, and to share Azure Resource Manager (ARM) templates that can be used for testing.
+This document is to briefly describe the feature, provide onboarding steps for the preview program, and to share Azure Resource Manager (ARM) templates that can be used for testing purposes.

-Non-Disclosure Agreement: All the information provided in this document is strictly under your NDA agreement with Microsoft.
-Please don’t share any of this information outside of your agreement.

 Note:

 The feature is currently in Private Preview phase.
 That means, customers should only use it for testing purposes.
 It is not recommended to use this feature at this point for any mission-critical workloads.

 The feature is currently supported via ARM templates only.
-Other client tool support such as Azure Portal, CLI, PS etc. will be coming later.
+Other client tools support such as Azure Portal, CLI, PS etc. will be coming later.

 During Private Preview, production SLAs will not be enforced.